joshuaNewman10/JaggedCloud/CONTRIBUTING.md

 If you follow all of these guidelines and make good changes, you should have no problem getting your changes merged in.

+### Code Review
+If you are reviewing code please leave a comment once you have finished reviewing.
+We require that two people have reviewed the code before it can be merged.
+If the code looks good please leave a comment saying: "this is ready to be merged."
+If there is a problem please leave a general comment saying "this pull request needs revision before it can be merged" and also leave a comment on the specific point in the code that requires revision.

 <!-- Links -->
 [style guide]: https://github.com/hackreactor-labs/style-guide